Anarchy in the UK: Liz Truss policies unleash financial chaos | DW | 05.10.2022

 Since the government reversed course, the pound has clawed back some losses and UK government bond markets have also recovered.

-However, faith that the Truss government can deal with the UK's fundamental economic problems appears to be shattered already.
+However, faith that the Truss government can deal with the UK's fundamental economic problems appears to be shattered.
 During her campaign to become the leader of the Conservative party, Truss had emphasized that restoring growth to the UK economy was her primary aim.

 In her speech at her party's annual conference on Wednesday, she will further insist on this priority, despite the turmoil caused by her plans.